tmorg46/ncaa_wag_scores/README.md

-# NCAA Women's Gymnastics Scores, 2015–Present
+# Cleaned NCAA Women's Gymnastics Scores, 2015–Present
 be sure to reach out to me if you need more details about anything here. chances are good that I'll be able to provide them!

+but if you use this data + code, please cite it!

+Morgan, Tommy (2014). _Cleaned NCAA Women's Gymnastics Scores, 2015–Present_ \[Data set\]. https://github.com/tmorg46/ncaa_wag_scores

 ==================================